 ~ President Trump on the national opioid epidemic in the United States

-The order to the Secretary of Health and Human Services makes a few important changes to the way the healthcare system responds to opioid addiction.
+The order to the Secretary of Health and Human Services makes a few important changes in the way the healthcare system responds to opioid addiction.
 Some of the key shifts include:

-- Expanding the access to telemedicine for areas most affected by the opioid crisis.
+- Expanding access to telemedicine for areas most affected by the opioid crisis.

 - Cutting down on bureaucracy in dispersing grant funds in health agencies.

 - Designating some federal grants to be used for addressing the opioid epidemic.